enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-control.md

 ![email-editor--with-toolbox](/media/guides/email-control/toolbox-with-control.png)

-## Creating the backoffice experiance
+## Creating the backoffice experience
-The two html-files we just created is used to build the editor experiance in the backoffice.
+The two html-files we just created is used to build the editor experience in the backoffice.
 The "view.html"-file is what will be visually rendered in the email when editing and "edit.html" is will be rendered inside the toolbox on the right hand side when the control is selected.

 To create some more functionality we need to work on these views so that we can input and render data.
 Let's start with adding a controller for the edit-view.